picselliahq/picsellia-end-to-end-project/README.md

 ![training logs](/docs/training-logs-gif.gif)

 ### b.
 Compare experiments
-Picellia gives you the flexibility to easily launch multiple experiments with different models and most importantly, it allows you to compare your experiments with minimal effort.
+Picsellia gives you the flexibility to easily launch multiple experiments with different models and most importantly, it allows you to compare your experiments with minimal effort.

-All you have to do is go to your Experiment List from by clicking the caret at the top-left of the screen or from your project page, then select the models that you want to compare as shown below:
+All you have to do, is go to your **experiment list** form by clicking the caret at the top-left of the screen or from your project page, then select the models that you want to compare as shown below:

 ![compare experiment](/docs/compare-experiment.png)